 While the algorithm is of its own interest, its details are actually not relevant for this assignment.
-The main point is that above procedure is annotated with the problem's precondition and postcondition based on predicates connected(E) (edge set E describes a connected graph) and minstree(E, G) (edge set E describes a minimum spanning tree for graph G).
+The main point is that above procedure is annotated with the problem's precondition and postcondition based on predicates acyclic(G) (graph G is acyclic), covers(s,n,V) (all elements of V occur among the first n vertices of path s) and sorted(s,n,E) (the first n vertices of s are topologically sorted with respect to edge set E).
 Your task is as follows:

 - 1. Complete the definition of these predicates.
-The file already contains a skeleton of a suitable definition based on various auxiliary predicates that describe standard notions of graph theory2. - 2.
-Validate the adequacy of your definition for small values of the model parameters (e.g. W = 2 and N = 3) in the same way as for assignment 1A (execute the specification itself, check the various validation conditions, and execute the procedure with your pre- and postcondition; to speed up the execution of the procedure, you may switch off the execution option Nondeterminism).
+The predicate acyclic(G) should be based on a predicate path(s,n,G) that states that s is a path of length n in graph G. - 2.
+Validate the adequacy of your definition for small values of the model parameters (e.g. N = 2 or N = 3) in the same way as for assignment 1A (execute the specification itself, check the various validation conditions, and execute the procedure with your pre- and postcondition. - 3.
+Additionally check by application of the menu option "Apply SMT Solver to All Theorems" the other conditions displayed in the task menu; they represent the verification conditions generated from the procedure specification and the loop annotations (all these conditions must be valid for a correct definition of the predicates).